There are various logging resources available to the Juju operator.

 See Controller HA and logging when viewing logs in an HA context.

 One of the roles of the Juju agent, ‘jujud’, is to perform logging.
-There is one agent for every Juju machine and unit.
-For instance, for a machine with an id of ‘2’, we see evidence of such agents:

 The debug-log command